 CapeNature is the lead implementing agent for the WC PAES.
-CapeNature is mandated to function as an implementing agency on behalf of the Provincial Minister of Local Government, Environmental Affairs and Development Planning and delegated the responsibility for biodiversity conservation within the Western Cape, including Protected Area management.
+CapeNature is mandated to function as an implementing agency on behalf of the Provincial Minister of Local Government, Environmental Affairs and Development Planning and delegated the responsibility for biodiversity conservation within the Western Cape, including protected area management.
 This delegation includes biodiversity planning and biodiversity conservation outside protected areas.

 As a lead partner of the C.A.P.E. programme, CapeNature began to implement protected area expansion through biodiversity stewardship with private landowners in 2003.
-In recent years, CapeNature has been supported in the implementation of biodiversity stewardship by a range of conservation NGOs.
+In recent years, CapeNature has been supported in the implementation of biodiversity stewardship by a range of conservation NGOs and local government.
 The increased collaboration with partners has proved to be key in reducing capacity constraints and leveraging funding to expand the protected area estate and provide the necessary support to landowners.

-CapeNature will drive most of the objectives contained within this document.
+CapeNature, mandated to report on the protected area and conservation estate in the Western Cape in terms of section I0 (I) (d) of the WCBA, will drive the objectives of this strategy.
 These include the transfer and declaration of specific forest exit lands and state lands into formal protected areas, the translation of private nature reserves and local authority nature reserves into NEM: PAA compliant protected areas, and the investigation into admiralty reserves.
 CapeNature will not lead the declaration process for MPAs but will support DFFE (especially the protected area component of Operation Phakisa) through management when required and whenever such funds are provided.